kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 • Take a pic ==>  recognize  student ==>  post data to the website, and runs again automatically.

 • This program also outputs the students who came late in class.
 Website shows these late comers.

+Report from Hue:

+• Add Late chechbox to the website, and modified all the files to take Late information to database and display it.

 PLAN FOR NEXT WEEK: